bbeaird/phase-2-guide/week-1/lightning-talks.md

 * What is refactoring?
 * How can I use git branches to make spiking easier?
 * What makes a good pull request?
-* What is the difference between GET and POST?

 * How can I inform the user when active record validations fail?
 * What are merge conflicts and how do I fix them?
 * How do I use capybara to test sinatra?